spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-feature.md

 {% endinfo_block %}

-By default, in Spryker, posting the login form (where SecurityBlocker will make its check and block customers who made too many failed login attempts) is local-independent.
-So, to be able to see error messages translated into different languages, you need to configure the locale to be added to the login path.
+By default, in Spryker, posting the login form (where SecurityBlocker makes its check and blocks users who made too many failed login attempts) is local-independent.
+So, to see error messages translated into different languages, you need to configure the locale to be added to the login path.
 You can do this by modifying the following configs:

 **src/Pyz/Yves/CustomerPage/CustomerPageConfig.php**